SoCal, Other Regions 'A Day Or Two' Away From New Stay-At-Home Order

 Los Angeles County, the nation’s most populous with 10 million residents, also has imposed tighter stay-at-home restrictions and a three-week ban on in-person restaurant dining because of what county health director Barbara Ferrer called “terrifying increases in numbers.”

-On Wednesday night, Los Angeles Mayor Eric Garcetti issued a city order in apocalyptic tones telling people to remain in their homes.
+On Wednesday night, Los Angeles Mayor Eric Garcetti issued a city order telling people to remain in their homes.

 The order also bars gatherings of people outside of immediate households with some exceptions and requires travelers arriving from outside the state to fill out an online form.
 It allows retail businesses to remain open for in-person shopping subject to a county curfew already in place.